 That being said, we have “our” way of doing Disney.
 Someone else might have another favorite way to do Disney, but this is ours.

-Disney Tip #1: Try to stay til close.
+#1: Try to stay until close.

-Disney World Tip #2: Get out of the main aisles.
+#2: Get out of the main aisles

 If you see a path and wonder where it goes, walk down it.
 There are all kinds of fun little shortcuts and passages in the parks.
 Did you know you can walk from the new Fantasyland to Tomorrowland in Magic Kingdom?
 There’s a cute little path that lets out by the cars.

-On Main Street in the Magic Kingdom there are little side streets with fun things to see, and places to SIT!
-In Epcot the World Showcase is FULL of little paths.
-If you stay on the main drag you’ll miss 90% of what’s back there.
-Take a second and look around, you don’t have to follow the crowd down the middle of Main Street if you don’t want to.
-Also if you want your photo taken with the castle in the background, try the evening.
+Take a second and look around; you don’t have to follow the crowd down the middle of Main Street if you don’t want to.
+Also, if you want your photo taken with the castle in the background, try the evening.
 Sometimes it’s less crowded than at the beginning of the day.
 Just keep in mind that you might be too tired for a photo at the end of the day.
 In that case, it’s worth waiting for a photo as you arrive.

-Disney Tip #3: Stay on property.
+#3: Stay on property

 People always ask me where to stay and how I booked my room.
-It’s pretty simple, I stalk the Disney World specials page until one pops up for the time frame I’m looking for.
+It’s pretty simple; I stalk the Disney World specials page until one pops up for the time frame I’m looking for.
 Then I book a whole package together.
 I like this for lots of reasons.
-You get extra magic hours in the parks (i.e. you can stay past closing time).
-You don’t need a car, you can take the bus and with the new Magic Bands FastPass+ system, you can book your ride reservations 60 days before you leave.
+You get extra magic hours in the parks (i.e., you can stay past closing time).
+You don’t need a car, you can take the bus, and with the new Magic Bands FastPass+ system, you can book your ride reservations 60 days before you leave.

-That being said, if you can not stay on Disney property you’re still going to have a great time, I just prefer it when it’s an option.
+That being said, if you can not stay on Disney property, you’re still going to have a great time; I just prefer it when it’s an option.

-Disney Tip #4: Plan for breaks and snacks.
+#4: Plan for breaks and snacks

-Okay, slow down and make sure you take breaks frequently, even if you don’t think you need it, your kids might.
-Find a nice quiet (or at least shaded) place to sit and have a soda and a rice krispie treat.
-If you’re going a million miles an hour all day you’re going to wear out and fast.
-Last time we were at Epcot we walked 10 miles!
+If you’re going a million miles an hour all day, you’re going to wear out and fast.
+The last time we were at Epcot, we walked 10 miles!
 That’s insane!!!
 It’s a place that requires a lot of walking, so don’t wear yourself out.

 Places to take a break in the Magic Kingdom: